Bicycle Accident With Wrongful Death

 In California, surviving family members have only two years from the date of the bicycle accident or death to file a wrongful death lawsuit.
 When the lawsuit is being filed against a government entity, such as a city bus, that time is reduced to just six months.
 Family members wishing to seek compensation for their loss should not wait to speak to a wrongful death bicycle accident attorney in San Francisco.

 No one should lose a loved one due to someone else’s negligence.
-If you have, contact Willoughby Brod, LLP today at (800) 427-7020.
+If you have, contact the Brod Law Firm today at (800) 427-7020.
 We know what a difficult time this is, and we just want to help make it a little easier.
 Call us today for your free consultation and learn more about your options.